-Responsibility Potential Exploration Manager Site Manager Employees Groundwater contamination due to incidental hydrocarbon spills issues or impacts - Change in the water table Protection of Groundwater Where the water table is penetrated by drilling and the water flows out onto the surface, a furrow needs to be dug that diverts the water to vegetation All boreholes should be capped and labelled In the instances where water is encountered the water should be sampled and tested and the traditional leaders be made aware thereof Water saving measures should be always applicable.
-No taps or pipes left to run Leaks to be detected immediately Vehicles only to be washed with buckets, not running water Sewage and grey water from temporary portable toilets on site Use of the toilets instead of the veld must be strictly adhered to Grey water can be collected from ablution facilities at the campsite it should be recycled and Used for dust suppression Used to clean equipment Lowering of the groundwater levels To maximise the re-use of water during operational phases to minimise the use of clean water no matter the source
+Responsibility - Exploration Manager

+- Site Manager

+- Employees

+Potential - Groundwater contamination due to incidental hydrocarbon spills

+issues or - Change in the water table

+impacts

+Protection of - Where the water table is penetrated by drilling and the water flows out onto

+Groundwater the surface, a furrow needs to be dug that diverts the water to vegetation

+All boreholes should be capped and labelled

+- In the instances where water is encountered the water should be sampled

+and tested and the traditional leaders be made aware thereof

+Water saving measures should be always applicable.

+- No taps or pipes left to run

+- Leaks to be detected immediately

+- Vehicles only to be washed with buckets, not running water

+Sewage and Use of the toilets instead of the veld must be strictly adhered to

+grey water Grey water can be collected from ablution facilities at the campsite it should

+from be recycled and

+temporary

+portable - Used for dust suppression

+toilets - Used to clean equipment

+on site

+Lowering of - To maximise the re-use of water during operational phases to minimise the

+the use of clean water no matter the source

+groundwater levels

-Inefficient use Extraction volumes of water shall be minimal during exploration and where possible, water from existing water sources shall be used Use water effectively and efficiently by following the reduce-recycle-reuse approach Record volumes of abstraction and supply A site wide water balance will be kept and updated on a regular basis of water resources Ensure compliance with all legal obligations Refuelling shall be undertaken in a designated area All stationary vehicles and machinery must have drip trays to collect leakages of lubricants and oil during any field repairs or emergency To maintenance In the event of pollution, polluted soils must be collected and disposed of at an approved site A 'good housekeeping' policy shall be adopted across the exploration area Any hazardous fluid or lubricating chemicals used could enter the aquifer environment causing pollution The contractors' laydown areas are to be surfaced and will drain to a sump with silt traps and hydrocarbon collectors All chemicals, bulk fuels, oils and grease and any other hazardous substance, will be stored and handled as per all applicable legislation and national standards Portable chemical toilets will be provided during the exploration phase.
+Extraction volumes of water shall be minimal during exploration and where possible, water from existing water sources shall be used Use water effectively and efficiently by following the reduce-recycle-reuse approach Record volumes of abstraction and supply A site wide water balance will be kept and updated on a regular basis Inefficient use of water resources Ensure compliance with all legal obligations Refuelling shall be undertaken in a designated area All stationary vehicles and machinery must have drip trays to collect leakages of lubricants and oil during any field repairs or emergency To maintenance In the event of pollution, polluted soils must be collected and disposed of at an approved site A 'good housekeeping' policy shall be adopted across the exploration area Any hazardous fluid or lubricating chemicals used could enter the aquifer environment causing pollution The contractors' laydown areas are to be surfaced and will drain to a sump with silt traps and hydrocarbon collectors All chemicals, bulk fuels, oils and grease and any other hazardous substance, will be stored and handled as per all applicable legislation and national standards Portable chemical toilets will be provided during the exploration phase.
 They will be routinely cleaned, and sewage disposed of at a licenced sewage treatment plant with the safe disposal certificate to be provided Monitoring requirements Take borehole water level at the start of exploration and at the end of exploration operations Keep the records Monitor the use of water and keep records of daily requirements